amurkelt/tekwill-dotnet-course/README.md

 Lesson | Topic | Hours
 ------------ | ------------ | ------------
 1 | Get to know more about the industry.
 Preparing for the interview.
-What else to learn & how to land that job internship position | 2
+What else to learn & how to land that job or internship position | 2
 | | | Total: 2 hours